bharat1320/QuickWiki/README.md

 OfflineMode is the part that is responsible for showing the downloaded data

-The app has many bugs ,most of which i could find and others because of depriciation files bugs :-\n
+The app has many bugs ,most of which i could find and others because of depriciation files bugs :-
-1]"[WARN] Incremental annotation processing requested, but support is disabled because the following pro"\n
+1]"[WARN] Incremental annotation processing requested, but support is disabled because the following pro"
-    couldnt find anything to resolve this bug.\n thus conmented the whole code for database attachment.\n 2]Category List and featured images succesfully fetch data from api but loads very slow(might be because of the data size)\n 3]couldnt find how to load text from api response of articles ,I can load the data but couldnt make sense of Xwiki format text\n
+    couldnt find anything to resolve this bug. thus conmented the whole code for database attachment.
+2]Category List and featured images succesfully fetch data from api but loads very slow(might be because of the data size) 3]couldnt find how to load text from api response of articles ,I can load the data but couldnt make sense of Xwiki format text